Undergraduate Advising Information

 The Economics Department undergraduate advisors are Ken Bonetti, Eryn Elder and David Rogalski.

 Ken, Eryn and David meet with students to discuss major/minor requirements, provide academic planning, discuss engagement opportunities/extracurricular involvement on campus and serve as a general resource for our students.

 Ken is located in Room 208B of the Economics Building and can be reached at email@example.com.
-Ken's walk-in hours for the summer are 10:30–11:30 a.m. on Wednesdays.
+Ken's walk-in hours for the fall are 10:45–11:45 a.m.
+Wednesdays and Thursdays and by appointment.
 To schedule an individual advising appointment or to sign up for a major meeting with Ken, please visit advising.colorado.edu.